zhen0506/Pop-gen/README.md

-# Pop-gen
+# Customized Scripts used in the paper "Genomic signatures of strawberry domestication and diversification"
-Scripts needed for population genetics study for strawberry
+##